Citi® Diamond Preferred® review: 0% intro APR for 18 months

 The Rewards+℠ card earns two points for every dollar spent at supermarkets and gas stations (up to $6,000 in purchases each year) and one point for every dollar spent on all other eligible purchases.
 The card sweetens the rewards deal even further by rounding up points on every purchase to the next highest 10.
 For example, when you buy a $3 cup of coffee you get 10 points instead of three.
 A further perk offered by the Rewards+℠ card is a 10% "rebate" on the first 100,000 ThankYou® points you redeem each year, and new cardholders can earn 15,000 bonus points after spending $1,000 in purchases within the first three months of opening an account; redeemable for $150 in gift cards at thankyou.com.
 The Diamond Preferred® card does not earn rewards on purchases.

-Where the Diamond Preferred® card excels is in the introductory 0% APR offer for 21 months on balance transfers.
-This is six months longer than the 15 months of 0% APR on purchases and balance transfers offered by the Citi Rewards+℠ card (then 13.49% - 23.49% (Variable)).
+Where the Diamond Preferred® card excels is in the introductory 0% APR offer for 18 months on new purchases and balance transfers.
+This is three months longer than the 15 months of 0% APR on purchases and balance transfers offered by the Citi Rewards+℠ card (then 13.49% - 23.49% (Variable)).